wslyvh/AmsterdamBlockchainWeek/events/ETHécole/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: ETHecolé
+title: ETHécole

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  ETHecolé is more than just regular event!
+  ETHécole is more than just regular event!
 Two tracks, park for networking, more than 100 people, a bunch of cool free swag and other perks!

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: ETHecolé
+name: ETHécole

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.